-TriMark takes steps to protect you from this eventuality, however, before you ever even sign your funding agreement.
+TriMark takes steps to protect you from this eventuality before you even sign your funding agreement.

 First, TriMark offers some of the lowest and most competitive rates in the legal funding industry, backed by our Lowest Rate Guarantee.

-And second, almost all of our rates are capped at either 2X or 3X for your safety.
+And second, most of our rates are capped at either 2X or 3X for your safety.
 Many of our competitors do not offer this built-in safety feature.

 Capped Rates; Your Safety Net

 “Un-capped rates” means interest accrues unabated until the advance is repaid.
-If your case runs longer than expected, especially with compounding interest, it could easily consume most or even all of your settlement award, leaving you with nothing after your case is resolved.
+If your case runs longer than expected, especially with compounding interest, it could easily consume most or even all of your settlement award and leave you with little or nothing after your case is resolved.

-A car accident loan is a lawsuit cash advance against a portion of your future accident settlement and only plaintiffs can get them.
-They’re not bank loans and they’re not credit-based, so there’s no credit check, and there are no monthly payments either.
+A car accident loan is a lawsuit cash advance against a portion of your future accident settlement, and only plaintiffs can get them.
+They’re not bank loans, and they’re not credit-based, so there are no credit checks or monthly payments either.